thevasudevgupta/bigbird/README.md

 This repositary is tracking all my work related to porting [**Google's BigBird**](https://github.com/google-research/bigbird) to **🤗 Transformers**.
 I also trained 🤗's `BigBirdModel` & `FlaxBigBirdModel` (with suitable heads) on some of datasets mentioned in the paper: [**Big Bird: Transformers for Longer Sequences**](https://arxiv.org/abs/2007.14062).
 This repositary hosts those scripts as well!!

-Do check the following notebooks for diving deeper into using 🤗 BigBird:
+Checkout following notebooks for diving deeper into using 🤗 BigBird:

 | Description   | Notebook |
 |---------------|----------|